 Capital assets, which include property, equipment, and infrastructure assets (e.g., roads, bridges, sidewalks, and similar items), are reported in the governmental activities column in the government-wide financial statements.
 In accordance with GASB Statement No. 34, infrastructure acquired subsequent to fiscal year 2003 has been capitalized.
 Buildings and improvements, infrastructure, furniture and equipment are defined by the City as assets with an initial, individual cost of more than \$5,000 and an estimated useful life of one year or more.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
-Donated capital assets are recorded at estimated fair market value at the date of donation.
+Donated capital assets are recorded at acquisition value, which is the price that would be paid to acquire an asset with equivalent service potential at the acquisition date.
 Major outlays for capital assets and improvements are capitalized as projects are constructed.
 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend the lives of assets are not capitalized.